Tyrowo/tyro_work/README.md

 make pictures zoomable on tap, so that it pops out to like an alert when you click on it

+get the right github links set on the project descriptions

 website 2.0 thoughts - talk about leopard, talk about flutter limitations (seo, no middle mouse button clickscrolling) }